Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Feedback Vertex Set for -free graphs

-By the same reasoning, but with the roles of $C$ and $C'$ reversed, we find that $u_1$ and $u_2$ also have (different) neighbours on $C$.
-However, we now find that there exists a cycle using $u_1$, $u_2$ and appropriate paths $P_C$ and $P_{C'}$ between their neighbours on $C$ and $C'$, respectively.
-We conclude that $R$ is a clique.
-As $G[R]$ is bipartite, this means that $|R|\leq 2$.
-This completes the proof of Claim~3. \dia

-By Claim~3, the set $R$ is a clique of size at most~$2$.
-We consider all possible $O(n^2)$ options of choosing the vertices of $R$.
-For each choice, we will compute a solution $S_T$ of minimum weight, such that $F_T=V\setminus S_T$ consists of $R$ and a set $O$ of cycle vertices that induces a subgraph of $G$ with exactly two connected components.
-We say that a vertex in $O$ is a {\it connector} if it has a neighbour in $R$.
-Then for every solution $S_T$ such that $G[O]$ consists of two connected components $D_1$ and $D_2$, both $D_1$ and $D_2$ each have at most one connector; otherwise there would be a cycle passing through $R$.
+{\bf Case 2.} $G[O]$ consists of two connected components $D_1$ and $D_2$.\\ By Lemma~\ref{l-claim4fis3}, the set $R$ is a clique of size at most~$2$.
+We consider all possible ${\mathcal O}(n^2)$ options of choosing $R$.
+If $R$ is not a clique, we discard~$R$.
+If $R$ is a clique, then we proceed as below.

-For each considered clique $R$ with $|R|\leq 2$, our algorithm considers all $O(n^2)$ possible options of choosing at most one connector for $D_1$ and at most one connector for $D_2$.
-We discard the choice if the subgraph of $G$ induced by $R$ and the chosen connectors is not a $T$-forest.
+By Lemma~\ref{l-claim5}, both $D_1$ and $D_2$ have at most one connector.
+We consider all ${\mathcal O}(n^2)$ possible ways to choose at most one connector for $D_1$ and at most one connector for $D_2$.
+If we choose two connectors, they must be non-adjacent.
+We discard the choice if the subgraph of~$G$ induced by $R$ and the chosen connector(s) is not a $T$-forest.
 Otherwise we continue as follows.

 In the case where our algorithm chooses at most one connector $v$, we let $O$ consist of $v$ and all vertices that do not belong to $T$ and that do not have a neighbour in $R$.
 Then $G[R\cup O]$ is a $T$-forest and we store $S_T=V\setminus (R\cup O)$.
 Note that $O$ might not induce two connected components consisting of cycle vertices, so we may duplicate some work.
 However, $R\cup O$ induces a $T$-forest, and we found $O$ in polynomial time, and this is what is relevant (together with the fact that we only use polynomial time).